No. 39: Jim Hill

 In the 1968 NFL Draft, the San Diego Chargers used pick No. 18 overall on a defensive back from Texas A&I-Kingsville, an NAIA powerhouse in the Lone Star Conference just outside of Corpus Christi in the deep southern tip of the state near the Gulf of Mexico.

-Jim Hill, a 6-foot-2, 190-pounder, would be chosen in that draft ahead of Hall of Fame defensive tackle Curley Culp, Hall of Fame quarterback Ken Stabler, Hall of Fame tight end Charlie Sanders, Hall of Fame defensive end Elvin Bethea and Hall of Fame offensive tackle Art Shell.
+Jim Hill, a 6-foot-2, 190-pounder, would be chosen ahead of future Hall of Fame defensive tackle Curley Culp, future Hall of Fame quarterback Ken Stabler, future Hall of Fame tight end Charlie Sanders, future Hall of Fame defensive end Elvin Bethea and future Hall of Fame offensive tackle Art Shell.

-A year before Hill, Texas A&I-Kingsville had its own Gene Upshaw taken in the first round, No. 17 overall, by Oakland’s Raiders.
-In 1976, Jim Hill’s younger brother, David, would be drafted out of the same school, a tight end headed first to Detroit and lasting 12 seasons, including five with the Los Angeles Rams.
+In 1976, Jim Hill’s younger brother, David, would be drafted out of the same school, a tight end that spent five of his 12 NFL seasons with the Los Angeles Rams.

-The fact even made it to Texas A&I, a team nicknamed the Fighting Javelinas, is its own survival story.
+That Hill even made it to Texas A&I, whose nickname was the Fighting Javelinas, is its own survival story.

 “I knew how lucky I was because of the environment I grew up in,” Hill told us as we crafted an essay for the book, “Perfect Eloquence: An Appreciation of Vin Scully,” in 2023.
 “I came from the end of the dead-end street in Texas.
 If I hadn’t played football, I would be dead today.
 Sports saved me.”

-Instead, a faculty advisor connected him with the general manager of the Kingsville, Tex., radio station, KINE.
-Hill got a taste of working as a DJ and talk-show host.
+A wiser faculty advisor connected Hill with the general manager of the Kingsville, Tex., radio station, KINE.
+That gave Hill a taste of working as a DJ and talk-show host.

-The UHF station that carried Chargers’ games in San Diego at the time was KCST-Channel 39.
-The execs heard that Hill had some experience in broadcasting, and it inquired if he might be part of its programming lineup after he signed to play for the team.
-He was naturally given No. 39 to help with the branding, and he did a music show called “Mr. 39’s Talent Night,” similar to “American Bandstand.”
+When the Chargers became Hill’s employer, it happened that UHF station that carried the team’s games in San Diego was KCST-Channel 39.
+The station execs heard that Hill had some experience in broadcasting, and it inquired if Hill might be part of its programming lineup.
+To help with the branding of this venture, Hill was given No. 39.
+He did a music show called “Mr. 39’s Talent Night,” similar to “American Bandstand.

-“I also wore No. 39 in college,” Hill adds.
+“I also wore No. 39 in college,” Hill added.
 “Isn’t that a sign that somebody upstairs is looking out for you?
 That’s not planning.”

-In four years with the Chargers, Hill started 38 of 42 games, had nine interceptions, including seven in his rookie season as a free safety, for 99 yards and three fumble recoveries.
+In four seasons with the Chargers, Hill started 38 of 42 games, had seven of his nine interceptions as a rookie free safety and three fumble recoveries.

-Harold Greene, a cameraman for a San Diego TV station who would become a news anchor in L.A. years later, remembers Hill’s first game.
+Harold Greene, a cameraman for a San Diego TV station who would become a news anchor in L.A. years later, said he remembered Hill’s first game.

-During his three seasons in Green Bay, Hill also worked at the local WBAY-TV station, which carried Packers games.
+During three seasons in Green Bay, Hill, moved to safety, found work at the local WBAY-TV station, which carried Packers games.
 The CBS affiliate gave him the opportunity to contribute to its Monday and Tuesday evening newscasts.

 “My teammates used to tease me, but I was preparing for my future,” Hill said in 2019, when he was receiving the Lifetime Achievement Award by the L.A.
 Press Club.

-In his seven-year NFL career, Hill’s only return for a TD came in his final season, 1975, playing in Cleveland.
-A 56-yard pick six in the final minutes of a 36-23 upset over Cincinnati was the Browns’ first win of the season in 10 games.
+In seven NFL seasons, Hill’s only pick six return came in his final season, 1975, playing for Cleveland.
+A 56-yard return in the final minutes of a 36-23 upset over Cincinnati was during the Browns’ first win of the season in 10 games.

 “I’ve scored four or five touchdowns with interceptions in my career, but none of them counted — there was always a penalty,” Hill (then wearing No. 49) told the Cleveland Plain Dealer after the game.
 “This ball’s going home with me.
 I didn’t even look for flags this time.”